AmeliaCMU/AmeliaScenes/INSTALL.md

 ## Installing the Amelia Framework

-Download the `install.sh` script from the repository and run it:
+Make sure that you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed and download the `install.sh` script from the repository and run:

 ```bash
 chmod +x install.sh